sumanbikram/caf-azure/Home.md

 ![Enterprise-scale Landing Zone Architecture][TFAES-Overview]

+## Critical design areas

-The module provides a consistent approach for deploying the following components from the Enterprise-scale critical design areas:
+The module provides a consistent approach for deploying and managing resources relating to the following Enterprise-scale critical design areas:

 - [Management Group and Subscription organisation][management-group-and-subscription-organization]
   - Create the Management Group resource hierarchy